chriscarrollsmith/session-scribe-whisper-api/README.md

 ## Powered by Modal.com for parallel processing on-demand, an hour audio file can be transcribed in ~1 minute.

 "Modal’s dead-simple parallelism primitives are the key to doing the transcription so quickly.
 Even with a GPU, transcribing a full episode serially was taking around 10 minutes.
 But by pulling in ffmpeg with a simple .pip_install("ffmpeg-python") addition to our Modal Image, we could exploit the natural silences of the podcast medium to partition episodes into hundreds of short segments.
 Each segment is transcribed by Whisper in its own container task with 2 physical CPU cores, and when all are done we stitch the segments back together with only a minimal loss in transcription quality.
-This approach actually accords quite well with Whisper’s model architecture:"
+This approach actually accords quite well with Whisper’s model architecture."
+The model uses 30-second chunking.

-> “The Whisper architecture is a simple end-to-end approach, implemented as an encoder-decoder Transformer.
-Input audio is split into 30-second chunks, converted into a log-Mel spectrogram, and then passed into an encoder.” - Introducing Whisper

-### How to develop
+## How to develop

 1. Create a Modal account and get your API key.